MakRamsey/Home_Sales/README.md

-# Home_Sales
+# PySpark-SparkSQL-Analysis

-Greetings!
+Greetings,

-Welcome to the Home_Sales repository.
-Within this project, we were tasked with conducting data analysis via ApacheSpark (SparkSQL) in order to detmine key metrics about a large home sales dataset.
+Welcome to the PySpark-SparkSQL-Analysis repository!
+Within this project, a large housing dataset was analyzed via the ApacheSpark framework (PySpark & SparkSQL) in order to determine the following key metrics:

-Repository Stucture:
+- What is the average price for a four-bedroom house sold for each year?

+- What is the average price of a home for each year the home was built, that has three bedrooms and three bathrooms?

+- What is the average price of a home for each year the home was built, that has three bedrooms, three bathrooms, two floors, and is greater than or equal to 2,000 square feet?

+- What is the average price of a home per "view" rating having an average home price greater than or equal to $350,000?

+**Repository Stucture:**

-- 'parq_home_sales' directory: Contains parqauet partitioned data by the 'date_built' field
+- 'parq_home_sales' directory: Contains Parquet partitioned data by the 'date_built' field

-- "Home_Sales.ipynb" - Executed Python/SparkSQL analysis code
+- "Home_Sales.ipynb" - Executed Python/Spark analysis code

 Thanks!